Erlanger Health System Response to Coronavirus (COVID-19)

 - Outpatient Surgery: ONE (1) visitor allowed.

-- Inpatient Surgery: ONE (1) visitor allowed until they are able to spak to their care team at the procedure completion.
-Access will be limited to the waiting room area and the cafeteria.
+- Inpatient Surgery: ONE (1) visitor allowed until they are able to speak to their care team at the procedure completion.
+Once patient arrives at inpatient room, then inpatient visitation rules apply.

 - Cath Procedures: ONE (1) visitor allowed.